Skip to content

 The LLGI building is one of the landmarks at the iconic Bank Junction.

-This corner site, together with the west frontage of the Royal Exchange, the south-west corner of the Bank of England and the Mansion House, has long defined an almost canonical City of London view.
+This corner site, together with the W aspect of the Royal Exchange, the SW corner of the Bank of England and the Mansion House, has long defined an almost canonical City of London view over Bank Junction.
 It recurs in prints and photographs from the early 18th century onward.
-Especially after the 1840s reconstruction of the Royal Exchange created the open plaza at the NW extremity of Cornhill, the angular footprint of this block has had a gate- or beacon-like character.
+The angular footprint of this block gives it a landmark character, especially after the 1840s reconstruction of the Royal Exchange created the open plaza at the NW extremity of Cornhill.

 The earlier Globe Insurance building visible at left.

 The prominence of the site is addressed successfully in this building by placing a satisfyingly Renaissance-Baroque rounded articulation at the apex and topping it with a relatively small but well-proportioned drum-and-cupola turret.
-Looking at it head-on on from the Bank junction, this gives the impression of axial symmetry around the apex.
-In fact, the ‘side’ elevations are of different length and the main entrance is on Cornhill.
+Looking at it head-on on from Bank Junction, this gives the impression of axial symmetry around the apex.
+In reality, the ‘side’ elevations are of different length and the main entrance is on Cornhill.
 The graceful proportions are complemented by the interplay of projecting cornice and recessed upper storeys

 The cupola tops a series of receding elements and acts as a visual beacon.

 The horizontal elements wrap around all three sides and follow ample classical precedent.
 A two-storey rusticated and banded base comprises the ground floor and mezzanine and contains within it the main entrance (on Cornhill) with its full aediculation.
-The middle two storeys constitute a piano nobile with its own attic.
-They are ashlar-faced and marked by a series of engaged, fluted, angular-capital Ionic pilasters and columns.
+The middle two storeys include a piano nobile with its own attic.
+They are of plain ashlar and marked by a series of engaged, fluted Ionic pilasters and columns.
 The columns are doubled at the rounded corner bay.

 The side elevations present an elegant succession of architectural motifs.